Skip to main content

 Evening: dinner and overnight stay in Panja

-Day 11: Last day in the Wakhan Corr
+Day 11: Last day in the Wakhan Corridor

 Evening: dinner and overnight stay in Fayzabad